“You don’t believe me, do you?” Phil alleged.

 Stan slid the cabinet shut.
 “Don’t tell me you’re surprised.”

-“Sure, I heard some rumors,” Jason admitted, “but I thought that was all BS.
-You know how people like to talk.
+“Sure, I heard some rumors,” Jason said, “but I thought that was all talk.
 Didn’t think any of it was true.”

 “Well nothing is a done deal yet, and I sure as hell don’t know what their plans are,” Stan said as he started toward another area of the warehouse, “but I wouldn’t wait too long to get your resumé together.”

-Jason tried to comprehend the new information and was suddenly uncertain about his future.
+Jason tried to comprehend the new information and suddenly felt uncertain about his future.
 “So now what?” he asked as he followed Stan.

-“All I know is that once Alice and I sell our house here we’ll have more than enough for a house on a big lot up in Grass Valley,” Stan said as he moved ahead, “and then we’ll say goodbye to this valley.”
+“All I know is that once Alice and I sell our house here we’ll have more than enough for a house on a big lot up in Grass Valley,” Stan said as he kept moving, “and then we’ll say goodbye to this valley.”

 “So you’re moving away?”
 Jason asked as he walked alongside Stan.
 “That’s sudden.”